yochaigal/cairn/wip/2e/setting-seeds.md

    - If it is _hidden_, roll 2d6 on the [Hidden Paths](#hidden-paths) table or choose appropriate option.
    - If it is _blocked_ roll 2d6 on the [Blocked Paths](#blocked-paths) table or choose an appropriate option.
    - If it is at a different _elevation_, roll 2d4 on the [Elevated Paths](#elevated-paths) table or choose an appropriate option.
- - Continue the process until all of the Paths on the map have been created.
+ - Continue this process until all of the Paths on the map have been created.

 #### Accessible Paths